AzureCloud9/url-shortening-api-landing-page/README.md

 # My Journey

 This repository documents my journey in React.js.
 Here, I share my struggles, lessons learned, and progress.
-The purpose is to provide insights into my growth and showcase my development journey to recruiters and others who are interested.
+The purpose is to provide insights into my growth and showcase my development journey to recruiters and others who are interested..

 ## Struggles
 - The project wasn't hard to do, if I need to be honest.
 I fetched from a URL shortener API, which gives me the short link bank in data.